Gavrigg/Homemade-SOC/docs/Daily update.md

-## 30 de diciembre de 2024
+## December 30, 2024
-- Comencé el README.md con la introducción del proyecto
+- Made the main README.md with the project introduction
-- Busqué información sobre herramientas que podría utilizar para montar el SOC
+- Searched for information on tools I could use to build the SOC